arukh89/geoguesserv1/docs/database-schema.md

 # Database Schema for GeoGuessr Game

 ## Overview
-This document describes the database schema for the GeoGuessr game project, including all tables, indexes, policies, and functions needed for the application to function properly.
+This document describes the database schema for the GeoGuessr game project, including all tables, indexes, policies, functions, and scheduled jobs.

 ## Tables